jbilcke/lithium/examples/mushrooms/README.md

 # Mushrooms

-*On Recommend&tion Of Edible Mushrooms*
+*On Recommendation Of Edible Mushrooms*

 ## Overview